 1929 and was elected to Phi Beta Kappa.
 In Harvard University Graduate School, he studied composition with Walter Piston and Georges Enescu and received a Master of Arts in Music in 1930.
-Anderson later earned a PhD in German and Scandinavian languages at Harvard.

-He spoke English and Swedish during his youth and eventually became fluent in Danish, Norwegian, Icelandic, German, French, Italian, and Portuguese.
+Anderson continued studying at Harvard, working towards a PhD in German and Scandinavian languages.
+Anderson spoke English and Swedish during his youth and eventually became fluent in Danish, Norwegian, Icelandic, German, French, Italian, and Portuguese.
 At the time he was working as organist and choir director at the East Milton Congregational Church, leading the Harvard University Band, and conducting and arranging for dance bands around Boston.
 In 1936 his arrangements came to the attention of Arthur Fiedler, who asked to see any original compositions.
 Anderson's first work was the 1938 Jazz Pizzicato, but at just over ninety seconds the piece was too short for a three-minute 78-RPM single of the period.
-Fiedler suggested writing a companion piece and Anderson wrote Jazz Legato later that same year and it later went on to become one of Anderson's signature compositions.
+Fiedler suggested writing a companion piece and Anderson wrote Jazz Legato later that same year.
+The combined recording went on to become one of Anderson's signature compositions.

-In 1942 Leroy Anderson joined the U.S. Army, and was assigned in Iceland with the U.S. Counter Intelligence Corps as a translator and interpreter.
-In 1945 he was reassigned to the Pentagon as Chief of the Scandinavian Desk of Military Intelligence.
-However his duties did not prevent him from composing, and in 1945 he wrote "The Syncopated Clock" and "Promenade."
+In 1942 Leroy Anderson joined the U.S. Army, and was assigned in Iceland with the U.S. Counter Intelligence Corps as a translator and interpreter in 1945 he was reassigned to the Pentagon as Chief of the Scandinavian Desk of Military Intelligence.
+However, his duties did not prevent him from composing, and in 1945 he wrote "The Syncopated Clock" and "Promenade."
 Anderson became a reserve officer and was recalled to active duty for the Korean War.
 In 1951 Anderson wrote his first hit, "Blue Tango," earning a Golden Disc and the No. 1 spot on the Billboard charts.
 His pieces and his recordings during the fifties conducting a studio orchestra were immense commercial successes.
 "Blue Tango" was the first instrumental recording ever to sell one million copies.
 His most famous pieces are probably "Sleigh Ride" and "The Syncopated Clock."
 In 1950, WCBS-TV in New York City selected "Syncopated Clock" as the theme song for The Late Show, the WCBS late-night movie.
 Mitchell Parish added words to "Syncopated Clock", and later wrote lyrics for other Anderson tunes, including "Sleigh Ride", which was not written as a Christmas piece, but as a work that describes a winter event.

 Anderson started the work during a heat wave in August 1946.
 The Boston Pops' recording of it was the first pure orchestral piece to reach No. 1 on the Billboard Pop Music chart.
 From 1952 to 1961, Anderson's composition "Plink, Plank, Plunk!" was used as the theme for the CBS panel show I've Got A Secret.
-Anderson's musical style employs creative instrumental effects and occasionally makes use of sound-generating items such as typewriters and sandpaper.